778-628-9277

 In many instances Joe Wasp can use little or no insecticides at all, yet our methods of removal are just as effective as other, more toxic, methods of wasp and hornet removal.
 In these instances, wasps and hornet nests are collected rather than simply exterminated, and nests are physically removed.

-We provide Metro Vancouver wasp and hornet nest removal in Vancouver, Burnaby, North Vancouver, West Vancouver, Richmond, Coquitlam, Port Coquitlam, Port Moody, New Westminster, North Delta, Surrey, and White Rock B.C.
+We provide Metro Vancouver wasp and hornet nest removal in Vancouver, Burnaby, North Vancouver, West Vancouver, Richmond, Coquitlam, Port Coquitlam, Port Moody, New Westminster, North Delta, Surrey, White Rock, Mission, Abbotsford, and Chilliwack.
 If you need assistance with wasps in an area that we don't currently service, please get in touch and we can refer you to another qualified pest control professional.

 Joe Wasp is on a constant quest to be greener and friendlier to the earth and its creatures.
 Let us show you our vision of “pest control!”